The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: Numerical experiments

 \subsection{Error bound for a jump discontinuity}

-For a discontinuous function, it is known that $d_N(\rev{\cU_g})\le c N^{-1/2}$ \cite{ohlbergerReducedBasisMethods2016c}, the novel exact representation is given in \eqref{equ:exact_decay_HS}.
+For a discontinuous function, it is known that $d_N( \cU^g )\le c N^{-1/2}$ \cite{ohlbergerReducedBasisMethods2016c}, the novel exact representation is given in \eqref{equ:exact_decay_HS}.
 We compare a reduced order model determined by POD with the exact rate, which allows us to numerically investigate the difference between the asymptotic order $N^{-1/2}$ and the exact rate.
 The results are shown in Figure~\ref{fig:error_bounds}.
-In the graph on the left, we show the decay for different sizes of $n_x$, i.e., various numbers of the original snapshots to build the POD (shown in different colors). \rev{Instead of computing the SVD, we use the basis functions $\phi^\odd_{k}$ and $\psi^\odd_{k}$ defined in Lemma~\ref{La:Wodd}, as they are known to be optimal.
-Numerical results confirmed that the POD basis vectors are in fact identical with the analytical basis vectors up to a seemingly random phase shift and a tolerance for numerical precision. } As we see, they asymptotically reach the exact representation shown in cyan.
+In the graph on the left, we show the decay for different sizes of $n_x$, i.e., various numbers of the original snapshots to build the POD (shown in different colors).
+Instead of computing the SVD, we use the basis functions $\phi^\odd_{k}$ and $\psi^\odd_{k}$ defined in Lemma~\ref{La:Wodd}, as they are known to be optimal.
+Numerical results confirmed that the POD basis vectors are in fact identical with the analytical basis vectors up to a seemingly random phase shift and a tolerance for numerical precision.

+As we see, they asymptotically reach the exact representation shown in cyan.
 This also confirms the known fact that POD is optimal w.r.t.\ the $L_2$-width.
 We also show the asymptotic order $N^{-1/2}$ in black.

 The formula for the exact rate cannot immediately be re-interpreted as a simple asymptotic w.r.t.\ $N$.
 To this end, on the right-hand side of Figure~\ref{fig:estimate_HS} we plot the ratio of $N^{-1/2}$ and the exact form and see that it reaches $\tfrac\pi{2}$, which is interesting at least for two reasons: (i) the asymptotic rate $N^{-1/2}$ is sharp with a multiple factor of $\tfrac\pi{2}$; (ii) the exact formula has an asymptotic behavior as $N^{-1/2}$.